-A crown roast of lamb is a rack of lamb rolled so the ribs make it look like a crown.
-It is the perfect dish to serve at a posh dinner, it immediately sets the tone of a royal banquet.
+A crown roast of lamb is a rack of lamb rolled so the ribs make a crown shape.
+It is a stunning entree to serve at a posh dinner for a special occasion; the look of a crown immediately sets the tone of a royal banquet.
+Around and in the center of the crown, baby roasted potatoes absorb the flavor of the lamb, rosemary and garlic deglazed with dry white wine.

 Jump to:

-The crown roast lamb is made from the rack of lamb, the meat is very lean and surrounded by a layer of fat.
+Lamb crown roast is made from racks of lamb; the meat is very lean and surrounded by a layer of fat

-Usually, there are from 6 to 9 ribs and cutlets in each rack and a crown weighs about 2 lb - 1 kg to 3 lb - 1.5 kg.
+Usually, there are 6 to 9 rib bones and cutlets in each rack, and a crown weighs about 2 lb - 1 kg to 3 lb - 1.5 kg.

-It is best to ask your butcher to shape the crown for you.
+It is best to ask your butcher to create the crown shape.

 For more lamb recipes check: Arrosticini lamb or lamb shank ragu